Estimation of functional diversity and species traits from ecological monitoring data

-The number of trait axes of the diffusion map space equals the dimensionality of the input data, i.e.~the number of species.
-Although each reconstructed subsequent trait contains less information than the previous one, projections of the diffusion map on different trait axes give additional insights into the distribution of species ecotypes in higher dimensions of the reconstructed trait space (see Appendix).
+The number of i-trait axes equals the dimensionality of the input data, i.e.~the number of species.
+Although each i-trait contains less information than the previous one, projections of the trait space on different trait axes give additional insights into the distribution of species ecotypes (see appendix).